Autism Scripting: From Coping Strategy to Communication Superpower

 If several of the indicators on this checklist are relevant to your situation, then it might be beneficial to go for a professional evaluation by a clinician who can help identify high-functioning autism in women.

+Autism is a spectrum and every autistic woman’s experience differs from the others.
 These indicators are not meant to be diagnostic but to assist women in identifying patterns that could be worth further exploration.
 Knowing your neurological differences can be the first step to being able to develop strategies that work with, instead of against, your natural processing style.

 Actionable Strategies for Women Seeking Diagnosis